BroadbandForum/usp-test/docs/index.typ

 + Each SupportedEventResult field contains the `event_name` field and a set of `arg_names` fields with valid information, if the element is an event.
++ Each SupportedUniqueKeySet field contains the `key_names` field and a set of relative parameters, whose values together uniquely identify an instance of the object in the instantiated data model.

 == 1.73 GetSupportedDM using a single object, first\_level\_only true, all options <sec:getsupporteddm-using-a-single-object-first_level_only-true-all-options>